- Awards & Achievements

-These values are reinforced regularly in our school in the following ways:
+The five key British values are reinforced in our school in the following ways:

 In the formal PSHE curriculum, our students are taught about the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain, in contrast to other forms of government in other countries.
 Students are given the opportunity to make their views known both in formal academic settings and through our Student Council which represents and reports back to the forms in each Year Group.

 - The Rule of Law